“This is my husband.

 He’s been avoided walking down grocery aisles and blatantly ignored by a chatty cashier who engaged happily with every white customer before and after him but spoke not a word to him apart from telling him his total.
 He’s watched people in the gym make obscene, unmistakable animal jokes about him as he works out.
 He’s been asked, ‘Did you have all these kids with the same woman?’ as if it was anyone’s business but ours.

 He’s had people call him Obama because he’s very well spoken…for a black man.
-He’s been told, ‘Our entrees start at $50,’ as we walked into an upscale restaurant for our anniversary dinner.
+He’s been told, ‘Our entrees start at $50,’ as we walked into an upscale restaurant for our anniversary dinner because they assume he cannot afford it.
 He’s been told by work colleagues in the past that his name was ‘too white.’
 They gave him a more appropriate ‘black’ name that he was referred to as for the next two years.
 He’s listened to heinous racial slurs casually dropped on work sites.
 But don’t worry, they apologized to him afterwards.
 They would never want to offend him.

 These are just a few of the blatant things he’s experienced.
 This does not mention the quiet things done in the dark; the things he’s not allowed to assume are related to the color of his skin even though they probably are.
 And these are mild, compared to the treatment others have received.
 Turn on the news and see for yourself.